 Most girls in the Section are too young for you – that would be an insult to Mademoiselle and frankly, they would not satisfy you … nor would you be on their wavelength either – we know our girls.
 If you went with me, it would be scandal and Michel would try to kill you.
 It would also threaten the Section.
 There is Nikki but we’ve been through all that.
 There is always your Anya in Russia but it’s probably too late there.

-We have two girls in mind but one we now feel – possibly no. The other you met in summer – Anaïs – we think she might be worth looking at.
-If you want, we can arrange that.’
+We have two girls in mind but one we now feel – possibly no. The other – Anaïs – we think she might be worth looking at.
+If you want, we can arrange that meeting again.’

-‘She seems quite different to you two, not as sharp, not an organiser like you.
-I’m not sure about her.’
+‘She seems quite different to you two, different, I’m not so sure about her.’

 ‘Think about it, don’t close that door.’